andrebergvind/andrebergvind/README.md

 # André Bergvind - Data Analytics Portfolio

-Business & Data Analyst passionate about transforming data into actionable business insights.
+**Business & Data Analyst passionate about transforming data into actionable business insights**

+Business graduate and Google Data Analytics Certificate holder with experience in data cleaning, data transformation, and exploratory data analysis.
+Detail-oriented and analytical, with a strong interest in solving business challenges through structured thinking and data informed decision making.

 ## Skills